zng-ui/zng/design/IPC-TODO.md

     - Currently it is https://github.com/servo/webrender/commit/526a423bc2f069ea90e219fb155f379ee0fe662a for Firefox 92.0
     - https://crates.io does not allow git dependencies, but it allows the use of `git submodule`s, adding them to our crate.
     - Found by following the `ghsync` link and checking the Firefox milestone.

-* Test build two executables, for app-process and view-process.
-* Implement features for building `zero-ui-vp` without the full webrender so that a crate that is only the app-process does not need to build all of that stuff.

-  # FIXME

-  Gradient